GuillaumeGermain/NLP/README.md

 ```
 ## First intermediate results
-SVM linear and logistic regression started to look like promising classifiers.
+SVM linear and logistic regression look like promising classifiers.
-- SVM linear was the best at this point, but its computation time was getting problematic, specially on the scaled input.
+- SVM linear is the best at this point, but its computation time gets problematic, specially on the scaled input.
 As it turned out, I dropped it later because it was way too long to process.
-- Naive Bayes was the fastest but really not accurate.
+- Naive Bayes is the fastest but really not accurate.
-- Random Forest (500 trees) was a bit long, and not so accurate either.
+- Random Forest (500 trees) is a bit long, and not so accurate either.

-Then I gave all of these classifiers a new try with a bigger training set and vocabulary size:
+Then I give all of these classifiers a new try with a bigger training set and vocabulary size:

 ```
 ####################